SolidWallOfCode/txn_box/doc/dev/memory-management.en.rst

 Memory Mangement
 ****************

-While most elements do not require additional memory, this is not always the case. |TxB| provides a number of mechanisms for allocating memory efficiently in the context of handling transactions.
+While most elements do not require additional memory, this is not always the case.
+If elements in a constellation need to share

+|TxB| provides
+a number of mechanisms for allocating memory efficiently in the context of handling transactions.

 The primary reason to use |TxB| memory instead of :code:`malloc` is memory lifetime management.